telerik/xaml-docs/controls/radgridview/grouping/group-footers.md

 If you want to learn how to style group footers take a look at the [Styling Group Footers]({%slug gridview-styles-and-templates-styling-group-footers%}) topic.

-Check out the following topics which explain in great details the __RadGridView__'s grouping functionality.
+Check out the following topics which explain in great details __RadGridView__'s grouping functionality.

 * Learn the [basic]({%slug gridview-grouping-basics%}) of the grouping behavior.